526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

 ### d.
 Create Your First Post

-Here is the way to create your first post:
+Create your first post with the `new` subcommand:

 ```bash
 hugo new posts/first_post.md
 ```

-Feel free to edit the post file by adding some sample content and replacing the title value in the beginning of the file.
+You need to add `type: "post"` to the Markdown YAML/front matter of posts.
+Two content types are supported in Gokarna:

-For posts you need to add `type: "post"` in the markdown metadata.
-We currently support 2 types of content:
+1. Post (`type: "post"`): A blog post consisting of a title, subtitle (description), creation and last modified dates, tags, and Markdown content.

-1. Post (`type: "post"`): A normal blog-post with tags, date, & content.
+2. Page (`type: "page"`): A standalone page which only renders Markdown.
+Best used for custom pages (e.g. your portfolio), which should not feature in your [Posts](/posts/) timeline.

-2. Page (`type: "page"`): A standalone content page that will just render the markdown you wrote.
-You can use it to write custom pages which should not be a part of posts.
-Like showing your projects portfolio.
-You can read in detail about this on the [Theme Documentation - Advanced](/posts/theme-documentation-advanced/#content-types) page.
+    Read more about Pages in the [advanced documentation](/posts/theme-documentation-advanced/#content-types).

 ### e.
 Launching the Website Locally